 Dry your baby well in all the creases, as excessive moisture could lead to skin irritation.
 Pat her skin dry to avoid skin damage.

-Before dressing your baby, apply a gentle baby powder like JOHNSON'S® baby powder and a gentle baby moisturizer, such as hypoallergenic JOHNSON'S® baby lotion which is clinically proven to be gentle and mild.
+Before dressing your baby, apply a gentle baby powder like JOHNSON'S® Baby Powder and a gentle baby moisturizer, such as hypoallergenic JOHNSON'S® Baby Lotion, to keep your baby’s delicate skin soft and healthy.

-- Clean only what you can see; avoid putting anything deep into your baby's ear canal or nose
+- Clean only what you can see on the outside; avoid putting anything deep into your baby's ear canal or nose

-- Every baby is different, but some don’t like to be bathed too soon after feeding.
-Many moms find it’s best to bathe baby before she eats
+- Every baby is different.
+Some don’t like to be bathed too soon after feeding.
+Many moms find that the ideal time for bathing a baby is before she eats.

-- And remember, NEVER leave a baby alone in the bath.
-Not even for a second
+- Remember: NEVER leave a baby alone in the bath.
+Not even for a second!

 We make it our responsibility to know as much as possible about your baby's precious eyes.

-Introduced in 1953, JOHNSON'S® baby shampoo was the first specially formulated product to be as mild to a baby's eyes as pure water.
-Our unique JOHNSON'S® baby shampoo and other NO MORE TEARS® formula products were developed just for babies’ unique needs.
-The science behind NO MORE TEARS®
+Introduced in 1953, JOHNSON'S® Baby Shampoo was the first specially formulated product to be as mild to a baby's eyes as pure water.
+Our unique JOHNSON'S® Baby Shampoo and other NO MORE TEARS® formula products were developed just for your babies’ unique needs.

 *The skin barrier is the upper layer of the skin that acts as a vital barrier to outside irritants, bacteria and allergens, protecting the body from disease.
 Babies' skin barrier is uniquely different from adults’ and is still developing, so it needs special care.